-In June, the rice-planting season will shift into high gear across the country.
+Rice season is in full swing across the country!
 And as anyone who has worked with rice knows, it’s unique because of the irrigated conditions it’s grown in.
 For the crop to be a success, you need a levee that produces the right controlled flooding environment.

 To help you be successful this season, AMCO has created this guide to building levees that perform with our industry-leading Manual and Hydraulic Levee Plows.

 Double-check all nuts and bolts are properly tightened and all cotter pins are spread.
 Then make sure the plow has been lubricated.